This course has been discontinued - this course is closed for new enrolments, the information on this page is provided for continuing students.

 Every international student application is considered for a scholarship

 Whether you’re living in Australia or overseas, you’re automatically considered for a scholarship of up to 75% off your course fees.
 Please check our updated entry requirements.

 Tech things up a notch with postgrad study

 A graduate certificate, diploma or master degree with a strong tech focus could future-proof your career.
 Get all the course info and application advice you need to help you make that next crucial career step.

 A$37480 (annual for 2020)*

 The indicative course fees shown in Course Search apply to international students for the relevant year only.
 They are based on a standard study load per year.
 However, please note that fees are assessed according to a student's study load in each semester, and variation to study load will result in an adjustment to tuition fees.
 All fees are subject to annual review and may be adjusted.

-Swinburne has partnered with Siemens and Medibank to produce career-ready HR professionals
+Swinburne partners with Siemens and Medibank to produce career-ready HR professionals

-Swinburne is launching a refreshed postgraduate course in human resources (HR) management as the demand for HR professionals skilled in organisational change management increases.
+Swinburne has launched a refreshed postgraduate courses in human resources (HR) management as the demand for HR professionals skilled in organisational change management increases.
 The course will have a strong focus on collaborating with industry to co-design and co-deliver new units and initiatives.